 Gout is a form of arthritis in which excess uric acid forms crystals around a joint or surrounding tissue.
 Although this can feasibly happen in several joints, the joint of the big toe tends to be the most common location.

 The most infamous symptom of gout is a sudden “flare” of pain that can occur in the joint.
-Pain tends to be intense, and the joint may become swollen and red.
+Big toe pain tends to be intense, and the joint may become swollen and red.
 Symptoms tend to be most intense for a few hours after a flare, and may linger for days or weeks afterward.

 Medication and dietary changes are typically the most effective way to treat gout and prevent future flares.
 In particular, it will be best to avoid foods high in purines, which the body breaks down into uric acid.
 Alcohols, red meats, and certain seafoods are among items that may need to be limited.
 Exercise and weight management are also important factors in limiting gout.